apurvabharaswadkar/Database_NGO_Project/README.md

 Application is developed in Netbeans that access the database in MYSQL.

-Instructions: -Load the project in Netbeans. -If there are problems in loading the project, add mysql-connector-java-5.1.35-bin.jar file to resolve the error. -Run the project. -All tabs will be enabled if you enter correct user-id and Password(the username should be a valid teacher id in the database and default password is mentioned below) Username: 2 Password: Seva@IHV
+Instructions: -Load the project in Netbeans
+-If there are problems in loading the project, add mysql-connector-java-5.1.35-bin.jar file to resolve the error -Run the project
+-All tabs will be enabled if you enter correct user-id and Password(the username should be a valid teacher id in the database and default password is mentioned below)
+Username: 2
+Password: Seva@IHV

 The application helps search, update, delete and add teachers, members, courses, course centers and schedules in the database using this application.